German union calls for more transparency in Thyssenkrupp Steel M&A talks

 IG Metall, Germany's most powerful union, said reported plans to wrap up a deal with Kretinsky by the end of October ignored workers' interest in a transaction that safeguards jobs and sites, according to the handout dated Oct.
 9.

+Thyssenkrupp said it workers' representatives on its steel division supervisory boards will continue to be regularly informed about all progress.

+"Co-determination plays an important role in the independence of the steel," a spokesperson for the company told Reuters.

-(Reporting by Tom Kaeckenhoff; Writing by Christoph Steitz; Editing by Miranda Murray)
+(Reporting by Tom Kaeckenhoff and Christoph Steitz; Editing by Miranda Murray and Aurora Ellis)

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))